eth-protocol-fellows/cohort-five/projects/ssf-consensus-research.md

 The goal of the project would be to come up with a novel design and possibly publish it as an academic research paper.
 To achieve this, I must first continue going through existing literature and familiarise with research already done in this feild.
 After gaining a deep understanding of consensus protocols, I will begin drawing out new designs that can provide finality with economic security within a single slot while also preserving dynamic availability.

-There has been little research on dynmically available protocols so there must also be work done in that direction that can complipent a novel protocol.
+There has been relatively little research on dynamically available protocols so there must also be work done in that direction that can complement a novel protocol.
 Mostly the work done during the fellowship will comprise of reading academic research on all related topics and trying to come with new architectures.
-Ocasional discussions and brainstorming sessions with subject experts can be very helpful.
+Occasional discussions and brainstorming sessions with subject experts can be very helpful.

 ## Roadmap